 Ringback when no answer: The ringback will take place as soon as the party in question has made a call.

 Initiate ringback:

-Prerequisite: You have dialled a number and set an MSN for your ISDN connection as the send connection.
+Prerequisite: You have dialled a number and set your fixed line connection or an MSN for vour ISDN connection as the send connection.

 Ringback Press the display key.